 CST is dedicated to ensuring that learners are taught about safeguarding, including online safety.
+We recognise that a one size fits all approach may not be appropriate for all learners, and a more personalised or contextualised approach for more vulnerable learners, victims of abuse and some SEND children might be needed.
 This is part of a broad and balanced curriculum.